 Working from home was once considered an occasional luxury or ‘perk’ of the job.
 Now it’s become a necessity and could be here to stay as reports suggest that nine in ten people want to continue working remotely once the pandemic ends.

-At Skout we quickly adapted to this new way of working!
+At Skout we quickly adapted to this new virtual world of work!
 All the Skouts have appreciated the many and varied benefits it offers including the short commute down the stairs and being around to care for kids and pets.

 But have the benefits of working from home come at a cost to sharing knowledge in the office, last minute internal brainstorm sessions, and the opportunity to grab five minutes with the MD in the corridor?
 There are clearly advantages to both ways of working and a hybrid approach, offering staff the best of both worlds is likely to become the norm for many.